juandarr/German-traffic-sign-classifier/README.md

 #### Preprocessing

 Two different preprocessing techniques were designed and implemented in code to preprocess the training data set after augmentation.
-In the following sections I will describe each method and show visual examples of the output.
+In the following sections, I will describe each method and show visual examples of the output.

 ##### 1. Grayscaling and normalization

 In this method we take the mean values for the pixels in the RGB channels, obtaining one unique pixel matrix with the channel of mean values.
-After this we apply normalization through the operation `(array-128.0)/128.0`.
+After this, we apply normalization through the operation `(array-128.0)/128.0`.

 The following image shows an original sample and its grayscale representation.

 ![alt text][image48]

-This image has been translated from its original position in the x and y axis.
+This image has been translated from its original position in the x and y-axis.
 It also corresponds to the label 1, Speed limit (30km/h).
 A final output of the grayscale image with normalization will be shown after describing the next method.

 ##### 2. Color channel Y and local/global contrast normalization

 The original RGB image is transformed to the YUV color space.
 The channel Y is chosen for preprocessing and the channels U/V are discarded.
-Local and global contrast normalization are then applied to the Y color channel image.
+Local and global contrast normalizations are then applied to the Y color channel image.

-After transforming the original RGB image to the YUV color space, we get the following representation of channels.
+After transforming the original RGB image into the YUV color space, we get the following representation of channels.

 ![alt text][image49]

 As we can see, the U and V channels lose a lot of details of the original image.
-For example, one of the most important patterns of the label -the number 30- is slightly visible.
-It is for this reason that the Y channel is preffered and the other ones are discarded.
+For example, one of the most important patterns of the label -number 30- is slightly visible.
+It is for this reason that the Y channel is preferred and the other ones are discarded.

-It also of interest to note that the grascale and Y channel versions of the original image are quite similar.
+It also of interest to note that the grayscale and Y channel versions of the original image are quite similar.
 The final preprocessing step is the one that makes them differ: relative normalization in the case of the grayscale method (1) and local/global contrast normalization when we pick the Y color channel (2).
 This observation is evident when we compare the original image and the final output after applying each method, as shown in the next image.

 ![alt text][image50]